termux/x11-packages/README.md

 [![Powered by JFrog Bintray](./.github/static/powered-by-bintray.png)](https://bintray.com)

-There are located build scripts and patches for legacy Termux X11 packages which are no longer on primary support.
-These packages are untested and receive only updates & fixes.
+There are located build scripts and patches for legacy (Android 5/6) Termux X11 packages. **This branch receives only updates and fixes.
+Packages are not tested and provided as-is.**

 Programs using the [X11 Windowing System] cannot be used standalone like normal command line utilities.
 Termux does not provide native way for a video output